betwo/lightfsm/README.md

 # LightFSM

 This package implements a simple, lightweight finite-state-machine implementation in C++.
-FSMs are perfectly suited to implement complex applications that can be in distinct states, e.g. robotic apllications.
+FSMs are perfectly suited to implement complex applications that can be in distinct states, e.g. robotic applications.

-This package was extracted from [a robots project at the Univerty of Tuebingen](https://github.com/betwo/sbc15_fsm) and is aimed to be re-usable in a more general context.
+This package was extracted from [a robots project at the University of Tuebingen](https://github.com/betwo/sbc15_fsm) and is aimed to be re-usable in a more general context.

 ## Example Use Case